ataipek35/DSA210-PROJECT/README.md

    - Subreddits like r/MMORPG, r/gaming, Turkish game forums.
    - Posts and comments containing keywords such as “can’t stop playing”, “spent too much”, “event missed”.
 2. **Anonymous Survey (Primary Data):**
-   - Age range, gender (optional)
+   - Age range, gender
    - Weekly playtime, in-game spending, guild/peer pressure, feelings of control/loss.
-   - Short problem-gaming scale (5-7 items Likert 1-5).
+   - A short set of 5–7 questions rated from 1 (strongly disagree) to 5 (strongly agree) to measure how difficult it is for players to control their gaming habits.

 ---